Our work

 Commissions

-From a socialist and progressive point of view, the CIVEX Commission for Citizenship, Governance, Institutional and External Affairs covers some the politically most sensitive topics, such as migration, human rights and enlargement, as well as external relations andsubsidiarity and governance-related issues.
+From a socialist and progressive perspective, the CIVEX Commission for Citizenship, Governance, Institutional and External Affairs covers some of the most politically sensitive topics, such as migration, human rights and enlargement, as well as external relations, subsidiarity and governance-related issues.
 The Conference on the Future of Europe as a horizontal issue linked to democracy and possibly Treaty changes also falls under the CIVEX remit.
-Therefore, the CIVEX commission is crucial to achieve some of the most important political priorities of the PES group, namely to strengthen the democratic foundations of the EU and improve its governance through active subsidiarity, as well as to ensure that an EU framework for migration is delivered taking into due account the voices of cities and regions.
-Moreover, it is through the CIVEX Commission that Local and Regional Authorities will hopefully be able to make their voices heard in the Conference on the Future of Europe.
+As such, the CIVEX commission is crucial in achieving some of the most important political priorities of the PES group, particulary in strengthening the EU' s democratic foundations of the EU and improve its governance through active subsidiarity, as well as to ensure that an EU framework for migration is delivered taking into due account the voices of cities and regions.
+Furthermore, it is through the CIVEX Commission that Local and Regional Authorities will seek to have their voices heard in the Conference on the Future of Europe.

 The CIVEX commission mirrors several parliamentary committees in the European Parliament, among which AFET, DROI, LIBE, AFCO and DEVE.
 CIVEX also interacts with different Directorates-General (DG) of the European Commission: the DGs for Neighbourhood and Enlargement Negotiations (NEAR), International Cooperation and Development (DEVCO), Migration and Home Affairs (HOME).